Endless Summer SALE · UP TO 65% OFF Summer SALE · 65% OFF Ends in Bundle up & save · buy more, save more · up to 65% off Shop Bundles →

 FAQ

 Yes.
-Producers must be licensed under USDA’s Domestic Hemp Production Program, and processors must register with the State Fire Marshal.
+Producers must be licensed through the USDA’s Domestic Hemp Production Program; processors must register with the State Fire Marshal.